THM-MoTE/EnhancedWatchService/README.md

 # EnhancedWatchService
-A simplified WatchService for Java.
+A simplified WatchService that can handle recursive directory-structures for Java.